SumoLogic/sumologic-documentation/docs/cloud-siem/cse-schema/parsing-language-reference-guide.md

 **Notes**

-The time formats are specified as in [*Java DateTimeFormatter*](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).
+The time formats are specified as in [Java DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).
 If a format contains a comma, enclose it in double quotes.
 There are some special additional cases:

 * X1 treats the time as if it’s in epoch seconds.
 * X1000 treats the time as if it’s in epoch milliseconds.